kstep/vkrs/CONTRIBUTION.md

 git checkout -b issue-123-fix-bug
 ```

 Then you are free to hack.
-Commit often, try to place meaningful names into
+Commit often, try to keep your commits messages
-your commit messages, keep your commits small and try to place logically linked
+meaningful, your commits small and try to place logically related changes into
-changes into single commit, while keeping unrelated changes into different
+distinct commits, while keeping unrelated changes in different commits.
-commits.

 Once you are done, it's a good idea to make sure your code is formatted
 according to coding conventions by running `rustfmt` on it: